-On moving from Belfast to rural Ulster, I got to explore new countryside.
+Moving from Belfast to rural Ulster, I got to explore the countryside.
 We were always finding flints and pottery shards in newly ploughed fields.
 This fired my imagination on the past peoples who left traces in the landscape.

 This has deeply influenced how I make my Bogland ware.